Digital Video Articles, Tutorials, Guides & Q & A

 What is a Soundbar?

-As its name suggests, a soundbar is a rectangular bar with speakers built-in.
+As its name suggests, a soundbar is rectangular with built-in speakers.
 In short, it’s an all-in-one speaker system.

 Its purpose is to help output a better sound quality than the ‘tinny’ one you usually obtain from a device such as an HDTV.